nikhilgubbi/MOVIE_RECOMMENDATION/README.md

 ## How to get the API key?

-Create an account in https://www.themoviedb.org/, click on the `API` link from the left hand sidebar in your account settings and fill all the details to apply for API key.
+Create an account in https://www.themoviedb.org/, click on the more and click on `API` link from the left hand sidebar and fill all the details to apply for API key.
 You will see the API key in your `API` sidebar once your request is approved.

 ## How to run the project?